Safeguarding Policy last updated 11th February 2026.

 1. Scope

-The policy applies to all directors, employees, freelance mountain leaders, drivers, medics, volunteers and contractors engaged by Three Peaks Challenge Ltd. It covers activities delivered across the UK, including guided challenges, training walks and promotional events.
+This policy applies to everyone working with or on behalf of Three Peaks Challenge Ltd: directors, employees, freelance mountain leaders, drivers, medics, volunteers and contractors.
+It covers all activities we deliver across the UK, including guided challenges, training walks and promotional events.

-• Promote a culture where safeguarding is everyone's responsibility and concerns are taken seriously.
+We are committed to building a culture where safeguarding is treated as everyone's responsibility and where concerns are always taken seriously.
+In practice, that means we:

-• Design events that prioritise wellbeing – managing group sizes, transport hours and rest periods to reduce fatigue.
+- Design events with wellbeing at the centre, managing group sizes, transport hours and rest periods to reduce fatigue and keep people safe.

-• Ensure emergency procedures, communications equipment and welfare facilities are in place for each itinerary.
+- Put emergency procedures, communications equipment and welfare facilities in place for every itinerary we run.

 3. Roles and responsibilities

-• The Managing Director acts as the Designated Safeguarding Lead (DSL) and can be contacted via [email protected].
+The Managing Director is the Designated Safeguarding Lead (DSL) and can be contacted at [email protected].

 4. Identifying and reporting concerns